theLeonardoLima/docs/en/console-commands/option-parsers.rst

 * ``choices`` An array of valid choices for this argument.
 If left empty all values are valid.
 An exception will be raised when parse() encounters an invalid value.
+* ``separator`` A character sequence that separates arguments that should be parsed into an array.

 Arguments that have been marked as required will throw an exception when parsing the command if they have been omitted.
 So you don't have to handle that in your shell.

+.. versionadded:: 5.2.0
+    The ``separator`` option was added.

 Adding Multiple Arguments
 -------------------------